lunasec-io/lunasec/docs/pages/overview/introduction.md

   ~
 -->
 ## What is LunaSec?
-LunaSec makes it easy and secure for applications to process and store sensitive data through *Tokenization*.
+LunaSec makes it easy and secure for web applications to process and store sensitive data through *Tokenization*.

 Sensitive data is exchanged for a non-sensitive token that is meaningless by itself.
 It must be exchanged for the real data in a process called *Detokenization*.